Mammad900/3d-renderer-cpu/README.md

 - Instantly switch between multiple scenes
 - Offline rendering mode (pause real-time rendering and render one frame manually)
 - Performance metrics with per-pass timing measurements
+- Multi-window with each window rendering its own camera and scene